nerdswords/yet-another-cloudwatch-exporter/docs/configuration.md

 roles:
   [ - <role_config> ... ]

 # List of Key/Value pairs to use for tag filtering (all must match).
-Value can be a regex.
+# The key is the AWS Tag key and is case-sensitive
+# The value will be treated as a regex
 searchTags:
   [ - <search_tags_config> ... ]